abbassmd/KP/electrolytes.md

 2. **Correct at safe rates**: Na ≤ 8–10 mmol/day; monitor closely.
 3. **Think pairs**: HypoK ↔ hypoMg; Ca ↔ phosphate; chloride ↔ acid–base.

-If you want, I can convert this into pocket cards or a one-page ICU “electrolyte crash sheet,” or build dosage calculators for your typical ward protocols.